Article Translations: (Spanish)

 Never use the microwave to warm bottles.
 It can create dangerous "hot spots" in bottles that can burn your baby’s mouth and throat.

-Before warming a bottle, shake it.
+Before feeding your baby a warmed bottle, shake it.
 Then, test the temperature of the formula by squirting a drop or two on the inside or your wrist before feeding your baby.
 It should be lukewarm (barely warm), not hot.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.